Questions to ask application teams as a DevOps Engineer

 — Do you use a shared knowledge base (Confluence, Notion)?

-— What challenges do you face in the collaboration between teams
+— What challenges do you face in the collaboration between teams - Incident Management & Disaster Recovery

 — How are incidents reported and resolved (incident tracking system)?